Articles Written by Isabel Rowbotham

 People | Communities, May 4th, 2022

 The mines in San Luis Potosí, Mexico, were born out of Spanish colonialism, then eventually abandoned until the 1990s, when a Canadian mining company took over the site.
 Their presence, however, was controversial and opened a dispute into who truly owns the land.
-More importantly, the company has left long-lasting effects on the people and the surrounding biodiversity.
+More importantly, the company has right long-lasting effects on the people and the surrounding biodiversity.

 Ecuador's oil spill on the banks of the Coca river: who is responsible?